Seychelles Family Holidays 2022/2023

 This magical archipelago, comprising over 100 unspoiled granitic and coralline islands is the perfect tropical paradise for adventurous families and those looking for a relaxing beach break alike.
-Hopping between the pristine islands, each with its very own character, culture & history, is one of the many draws of the Seychelles for a family holiday. ; There are many flights and ferries that connect the different islands, so travelling between them is relatively simple.
+Hopping between the pristine islands, each with its very own character, culture & history, is one of the many draws of a family holiday in the Seychelles.
+There are many flights and ferries that connect the different islands, so travelling between them is relatively simple.

 Mahe, the largest of the islands is the base for the international airport.
 The scenery in the north of the island is particularly spectacular with lush tropical hillsides blending with pure white glistening beaches and sparkling turquoise seas, perfect for a family day out exploring the mountains and finding tropical plants.
 The quaint capital Victoria is located on Mahe and is well worth a visit during your stay!